OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 `IHtmlHelper.BeginForm` also sends anti-forgery-tokens automatically.

-If you are not using tag-helpers or `IHtmlHelper.BeginForm`, forms must have the requisite helper as seen here:
+Unless you are using tag-helpers or `IHtmlHelper.BeginForm`, you must use the requisite helper on forms as seen here:

 ```html
 <form action="RelevantAction" >